 - 1 cup bean sprouts rinsed

-- 2 tbsp coconut aminos or soy sauce
+- 2 tablespoons coconut aminos or soy sauce

 - salt and pepper to taste